The Boat Race: Media coverage

 The race first appeared in a short film of the 1895 race entitled The Oxford and Cambridge University Boat Race, directed and produced by Birt Acres.
 Consisting of a single shot of around a minute, it was the first film to be commercially screened in the UK outside London.
+The men's race was first broadcast on BBC Radio in 1927, with BBC Television first covering the men's race in 1938.

 The event is now a British national institution, and is televised live each year.
 The women's race has received television coverage and grown in popularity since 2015, attracting a television audience of 4.8 million viewers that year.
-BBC Television first covered the men's race in 1938, the BBC having covered it on radio since 1927.

-For the 2005 to 2009 races, the BBC lost the television rights to ITV, after 66 years, but it returned to the corporation in 2010.
+For the 2005 to 2009 races, the BBC lost the television rights to ITV, but it returned to the corporation in 2010.
+LBC held the radio rights from 2005 until 2010.
 Ethnographer Mark de Rond described the training, selection, and victory of the 2007 Cambridge crew in The Last Amateurs: To Hell and Back with the Cambridge Boat Race Crew.

-The rights holder will change for the 2026 event when coverage moves to Channel 4 for the next five editions.
+The rights holders changed for the 2026 event when television coverage moved to Channel 4 for the next five years.
+Times Radio picked up the radio rights to the race until 2028.